bernardopacini/ReadTheRecipe/source/pasta/carbonara.rst

 Notes
 -----

 * Timing is of the essence!
-Serve immediately when cooked.
+Serve immediately.